infracamp/infracamp/DOCUMENTATION_GUIDE.md

   topics of your project.
 Provide short example snippets with *links* to additional information.

 - ***Provide links to professional topics on top***: Don't let professionals read your entire README to find the stuff they want.
-Most professionals expect the same: Provide *links* to examples on the top of your README.
+Most professionals expect the same: Provide *links* to examples on top of your README.

-- ***Full working Examples***: Provide ready to copy-n-paste examples.
+- ***Fully working Examples***: Provide ready to copy-n-paste examples.
 Link them in your `README.md` file so everyone interested can find them quickly

 - ***Detail information***: Provide detailed information about topics in separate files with links to *working examples*

-- ***CODE b4 PROSA***: Write code-examples including some hints instead of writing books of wisdom
+- ***CODE b4 PROSE***: Write code-examples including some hints instead of writing books of wisdom

+- ***Invite***: Everyone`s oppinion counts.
+Invite people - whatever experience they have - to participate in the project.
+Be polite to recurring questions and try to eliminate them first hand in the documentation.

 ## Structure of `README.md` *[Example](docs/README.dist.md)*